aryan-gupta/ansible/README.md

 ```

-You can now copy and paste the command into your host shell.
+You can now copy and paste the command into your host shell:

 ```
 root@archiso ~ # sh -c "$(curl -fsSL https://raw.githubusercontent.com/aryan-gupta/ansible/master/scripts/webstrap.sh)"